nakyung-kim/nakyung-kim.github.io/index.md

   Colour Design
   etc

-Feel free to contact me through my socials:
+Feel free to contact me through my socials, linked at the bottom of this blog.
-  email: "nakyungkim at yonsei dot ac dot kr"
-  linkedin: "nakyung-kim"
-  instagram: "n.a.kyung"